Dosage Form: tablet

 Families and caregivers of patients being treated with antidepressants for major depressive disorder or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients for the emergence of agitation, irritability, unusual changes in behavior, and the other symptoms described above, as well as the emergence of suicidality, and to report such symptoms immediately to health care providers.
 Such monitoring should include daily observation by families and caregivers.
-Prescriptions for Mirtazapine Tablets should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.
+Prescriptions for Mirtazapine Tablets, USP should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.

 Screening Patients for Bipolar Disorder: A major depressive episode may be the initial presentation of bipolar disorder.
 It is generally believed (though not established in controlled trials) that treating such an episode with an antidepressant alone may increase the likelihood of precipitation of a mixed/manic episode in patients at risk for bipolar disorder.
 Whether any of the symptoms described above represent such a conversion is unknown.
 However, prior to initiating treatment with an antidepressant, patients with depressive symptoms should be adequately screened to determine if they are at risk for bipolar disorder; such screening should include a detailed psychiatric history, including a family history of suicide, bipolar disorder, and depression.
-It should be noted that Mirtazapine Tablets are not approved for use in treating bipolar depression.
+It should be noted that Mirtazapine Tablets, USP are not approved for use in treating bipolar depression.

 The development of a potentially life-threatening serotonin syndrome has been reported with SNRIs and SSRIs, including mirtazapine, alone but particularly with concomitant use of other serotonergic drugs (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's wort), and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue).